ahal/mozbase/mozprocess/README.md

         the OS
         """

-    def processOutput(self, timeout=None, outputTimeout=None):
-        """
-        Handle process output until the process terminates or times out.

-        If timeout is not None, the process will be allowed to continue for that number of seconds before being killed.

-        If outputTimeout is not None, the process will be allowed to continue for that number of seconds without producing any output before being killed.
-        """

     def processOutputLine(self, line):
         """Called for each line of output that a process sends to stdout/stderr.""" for handler in self.processOutputLineHandlers: